magiclabs/example-celo-guide/README.MD

 ## Login with Magic

-When users log in with Magic (through clicking on a link sent to their email), they will automatically be generated an ethereum-compatible public / private key pair.
+When users log in with Magic (through clicking on a link sent to their email), they will automatically be generated a Celo public / private key pair.
 Once logged in, a user can deposit funds to their newly created address, and as the developer, you can build out the wallet UI and logic with web3 libraries such as web3.js or ethers.js.

 ```js
 const login = useCallback(async () => {